 Expressions that set you off

 Become familiar with these expressions and before you lose it, focus on the real interpretation of what you hear.
-You will be surprised when you do so that instead of feeling angry and frustrated, you will feel understanding and supportive and you will smile with love.
+You will be surprised when you do so.
+Instead of feeling angry and frustrated, you will feel understanding and supportive and you will smile with love.

 Remember, when your child is upset and says something, he or she really means to say something else.